rodmoioliveira/myblog/content/blog/basic-set-operations-in-golang.md

 #### Commutative

 A binary operation is commutative if changing the order of the operands does not change the result.
-Union and intersection are commutative operations.
+Union and intersection are commutative:

 \\[ A \cup B = B \cup A \newline A \cap B = B \cap A \\]